tamber/tamber-go/README.md

 }
 ```

-##Multiple Engines
+##Multiple Projects / Engines

-If you have multiple Tamber engines, use the engine package.
+If you have multiple Tamber projects or engines, use the client module to separate instances.

 ```go
 import (